AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/SystemUnitClass.md

 InternalElementType.SystemUnitClass Property
 ============================================
-AutomationML 2.1 APIGets and sets the referenced SystemUnitClass using the [RefBaseSystemUnitPath][1]
+Gets and sets the referenced SystemUnitClass using the [RefBaseSystemUnitPath][1]

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)